juliomauro/GetRoute53Record/README.md

 # Script to show DNS records from AWS - Route53
 Script to show DNS records from AWS - Route53

-This is a script for show your DNS records in Amazon Route53.

 # Prerequisites

 1. Install AWS Command Line Interface - https://docs.aws.amazon.com/cli/latest/userguide/installing.html